Kanako Murata: Invicta

 It was announced on August 30, 2018, that Murata had signed with Invicta FC, and would compete in their strawweight division.

 Murata was scheduled to make her promotional debut with Invicta, almost a year after signing with them, against Liana Pirosin at Invicta FC 35: Bennett vs. Rodriguez II on June 7, 2019.
 She won the fight by a first-round rear-naked choke submission.
 This fight earned her a "Performance of the Night" award.

 Murata was scheduled to fight Emily Ducote for the vacant Invicta FC Strawweight Championship at Invicta FC 38: Murata vs. Ducote on November 1, 2019.
 She won the fight by split decision.

 Ultimate Fighting Championship

 Murata announced on July 5, 2020, that she had signed with the UFC.

 Murata was expected to face Lívia Renata Souza on November 14, 2020 at UFC Fight Night: Felder vs. dos Anjos.
 However, Souza pulled out in early November due to an undisclosed injury and was replaced by Randa Markos.
 She won the fight via unanimous decision.

 Murata faced Virna Jandiroba on June 19, 2021 at UFC on ESPN 25.
 She lost the fight via doctor stoppage after round 2 due to a elbow dislocation caused by an armbar applied by Jandiroba.

+After a two-year layoff, Murata faced Vanessa Demopoulos on October 7, 2023, at UFC Fight Night 229.
+She lost the fight via unanimous decision.
+13 out of 14 media outlets scored the bout as a win for Murata.

+On November 7, 2023 it was announced that Murata was no longer with the UFC.